moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What is the difference between Promises and async-await?
 * How to use array destructuring ?
 * What is the difference between event bubbling and event capturing in JavaScript ?
+* What is the difference between value and reference in JavaScript ?

 #### JQUERY Questions:
 * Describe event delegation in jQuery.